Precovery of TESS Single Transits with KELT: Discussion

 \subsection{Potential for Improvement}

 The procedures outlined here represent a first attempt to quantify the value of ground-based transit surveys for detecting single-transit events in TESS.
 There are a number of steps in which we have simplified the analysis, and which can be improved in future work.
 Some of those steps involve a more realistic set of planet-star system properties.
 Although we are using real KELT light curves and the actual stellar properties for those stars in from the TIC, we have assumed circular and equatorial transits.
 A realistic distribution of those parameters would allow for a more accurate set of likely recovery rates.
 It would also be useful to redo the analysis using realistic transit models that account for limb-darkening, rather then using box-shaped inserted transits.
 In general, we would not expect that difference to have a large effect \citep{Gould:2006}, but it should be investigated especially for stars observed with the 30-minutes cadence by TESS.
+We can also explore how transit timing variations (TTVs) would affect the recovery rates.
+We would not expect a large fraction of these planets to have TTVs at the level that would interfere with our detection methods \citep{Holczer:2016}, but that is worth investigating.

 Furthermore, the analysis in this paper has addressed the overall sensitivity of the process - we have not attempted to perform an actual simulation of the total numbers of single-transit event TESS will detect, and the resulting total numbers that can be precovered using the KELT data.
 We intend to conduct such an exercise, using the \citet{Villanueva:2018} simulations.